papis/papis/doc/source/default-settings.rst

         add-folder-name = ``{doc[year]} / {doc[author]}-{doc[title]}``

-    If this setting is empty, a (MD5) hash of some document contents followed by the author names is used.
+    If this setting is empty, a (MD5) hash of some document contents is used.
     This will generally result in unique folder names.
     If a folder name is not unique and the document does not appear to be a duplicate, a suffix ``-a``, ``-b``, etc. is added to the names.

 .. papis-config:: add-file-name